bjkropff/db_toDo/README.md

-To Do list project
+To Do List Database Project

-Kyle Bulloch and Bryan Borgeson
+Bryan Borgeson and Brian Kropff

-Using twig to create a task list with ability to add tasks and delete all.
+03-19-2015

-03 04 2015
+Expand original to-do list project to interact with backend database for storing to-dos and categories of to-dos.